Linear-Social-MDP/linear-social-mdp-framework/README.md

 ## Prerequisite

-Please ensure that you have recent version of CMake, Clang, CUDA Toolkit, Vcpkg installed on to the system.
+Please ensure that you have recent version of CMake, Clang, CUDA Toolkit, Vcpkg installed on your system.

 ## Building